theredguild/devcontainer-wizard/README.md

 ## web3-devcontainer-cli

-A CLI to set up a fully equipped Web3 dev container, with an interactive wizard to generate custom environments or launch pre-built ones.
+A comprehensive CLI tool to set up fully equipped Web3 development containers.
+Features an interactive wizard for creating custom environments with advanced security hardening, git integration, and pre-configured toolchains, or quickly launch pre-built containers for common workflows.

 ## Requirements